Helpful Telephone Numbers

 - The issuance of criminal complaints in state court, and/or

-- The issuance of complaints under the university judicial system, i.e., campus disciplinary proceedings may be initiated against a student through the Office of Student Life (cite section 3 and or 7), and/or
+- The issuance of complaints under the university conduct system, i.e., campus disciplinary proceedings may be initiated against a student through the Department of Student Rights and Community Standards (cite section 3), and/or

 - The issuance of complaints via other state agencies or university departments relative to the alleged assailant status with the state or university.

-Officers assigned to your case will assist you through any judicial and or criminal proceedings you choose to pursue.
-There are various counseling options available both on campus, Mailman House, student hotlines, Chaplains office, and employee assistance program and outside the university, Boston Area Rape Crisis Center.
+Officers assigned to your case will assist you through any conduct and or criminal proceedings you choose to pursue.
+There are various counseling options available both on campus, The Office of Prevention Services, Mailman House, student hotlines, Chaplains office, and employee assistance program and outside the university, Boston Area Rape Crisis Center.

 University Judicial System